About Carola Darwin

 Women in Music Leadership

-I’ve been asked to contribute to The Routledge Companion to Women and Musical Leadership: The Nineteenth Century and Beyond.
-My chapter will be on the Cuban-American conductor Odaline de la Martinez, who was the first woman to conduct a complete Prom.
+The Routledge Companion to Women and Musical Leadership: The Nineteenth Century and Beyond which will be published in 2021 includes a chapter that I have written on the Cuban-American conductor Odaline de la Martinez, who was the first woman to conduct a complete Prom.
 Since then, she has been a tireless champion of music by women, as well as contemporary composers in general, and the music of the Americas .